 Atrial fibrillation is more common as adults age.
 With this condition, it is seen more in those aged 60-80.
 This is also where we see the loss of a P wave, but the heartbeat is in the 150s.
-Patients often complain that they can feel their heart beating irregular or fast.
+Patients often complain that they can feel their hearts beating irregularly or fast.

 Caffeine is a large factor that influences these symptoms.
 Many caffeinated drinks are accompanied by large amounts of sugar.
-These two together can cause premature atrial and ventricular contractions, irregular heartbeats, and sinus tachycardias.
+These two together can cause premature atrial and ventricular contractions, irregular heartbeats, and sinus tachycardia along with headaches.